DNAstack/cromwell-wes-service/README.md

 This repo contains a spring boot application which provides a fully featured [Workflow Execution Service (WES)](https://github.com/ga4gh/workflow-execution-service-schemas) api that can be used to present a standardized way of submitting and querying workflows.
-Currently the only execution engine supported is `Cromwell`
+Currently, the only execution engine supported is [Cromwell](https://github.com/Broadinstitute/cromwell).
+Other then cromwell, there are no hard external dependencies (ie a database).

+# Requirements

+- Java 17+
+- [Cromwell](https://github.com/Broadinstitute/cromwell) running somewhere that is accessible to the WES service

 # Building